A Survey of Continual Reinforcement Learning: Biography Section

 These methods share commonalities in their hierarchical structuring of knowledge but differ in their specific techniques for skill discovery and reuse.
-For example, H-DRLN relies on skill distillation to encapsulate multiple skills into a single network, while HLifeRL uses an explicit option framework to separate high-level decision-making from low-level execution.
+H-DRLN relies on skill distillation to encapsulate multiple skills into a single network, while HLifeRL uses an explicit option framework to separate high-level decision-making from low-level execution.
 On the other hand, MPHRL emphasizes the use of model primitives to guide task decomposition, with a probabilistic gating mechanism to activate the appropriate sub-policy.
 HVCL introduces diversity objectives to enhance expert allocation and uses Wasserstein distance as a kernel for measuring expert diversity, ensuring distinct expert parameters are maintained.
-Despite these differences, all methods demonstrate improvements in sample efficiency, scalability, and the ability to transfer knowledge across tasks.
-For instance, HLifeRL and MPHRL both show that the cost of learning the first task is amortized over subsequent tasks, resulting in substantial long-term gains.

 However, hierarchical decomposition methods face several challenges that remain open for future research.
 One key issue is the increasing complexity of the action space as the number of tasks and skills grows, which can strain the scalability of the hierarchical framework \cite{ding2022hliferl}.
 Additionally, the performance of these methods often depends on the quality and diversity of the discovered skills or model primitives \cite{wu2020ModelPrimitives}.
 Future work could explore more adaptive mechanisms for dynamic skill discovery and online refinement, as well as strategies to manage the complexity of growing skill libraries.
-Furthermore, extending these methods to real-world applications, such as robotics or natural language processing, remains an exciting avenue for research, requiring robust and efficient hierarchical frameworks capable of handling noisy and unstructured environments.